What do you know about the founder of Manitoba? Read these five major facts about him to know more about his life and accomplishments.

 . . . in 1869-1870, he headed the Metis National Committee which was consolidated into a provisional government.
 This provisional government would negotiate the Manitoba Act with the Canadian Government and lead to the establishment of Manitoba as a province in 1870.
 The Act also provided some protection for French language rights and ensured the province would be bilingual.

 He was controversial

-To the Metis, Louis Riel was a hero and eloquent spokesman for the people, but for majority of the settlers of the Canadian West, he was a villain.
-And although history marked his efforts as a leader and visionary, there were also accounts that painted him as a madman, traitor and a delusional zealot.
+To the Metis, Louis Riel was a hero and eloquent spokesman for the people but for majority of the settlers of the Canadian West, he was a villain.
+Although history marked his efforts as a leader and visionary, there were also accounts that painted him as a madman, traitor and a delusional zealot.
 In fact, many historians depicted Riel as “just a treasonous troublemaker” until the middle of the 20th century.